FAQ - Lithium

 Q: When will the LiBCM firmware support 54S?

 A: No idea, but not anytime soon.
-If you want to use LiBCM anytime soon, you should use a 48S battery.
+If you want to use LiBCM anytime soon, you should use either a 48S or 60S battery.

-A: When 54S ships, it will require a few cable changes and a new BMS adapter.
+A: If 54S ever ships, it will require a few cable changes and a new BMS adapter.
 The LiBCM PCB itself won't require any changes.